-Note: Oct.
-1 is the last day to cancel a December diploma order without being charged the graduation fee.
-Feb.
-1 is the last day to cancel a May diploma order without being charged the graduation fee.
+Note: October 1 is the last day to cancel a December diploma order without being charged the graduation fee; February 1 for a May diploma order; and July 1 for an August diploma.
 Diploma changes must be made with the Registrar's Office.
-Students whose conferral date is changed after Oct.
-1, Feb.
-1 or July 1 will be charged a reorder fee.
+Students whose conferral date is changed after October 1, February 1, or July 1 will be charged a diploma reorder fee.